filwastaken/programmable_hw2/README.md

 ### S1 routing
 The forwarding rules are:
-- Any packet towards 10.0.0.1 or 2001:db8:1234::1 needs to be forwarded through eth0 and will trigger ipvX_lastHop
+- Any packet towards 10.0.0.1 or 2001:db8:1234::1 will be forwarded through eth0 and will trigger ipvX_lastHop
-- Any packet towards 10.0.0.2 or 2001:db8:1234::2 needs to be forwarded through eth1 and will trigger ipvX_lastHop
+- Any packet towards 10.0.0.2 or 2001:db8:1234::2 will be forwarded through eth1 and will trigger ipvX_lastHop
-- Any packet towards 10.0.0.3 or 2001:db8:1234::3 needs to be forwarded through eth3 and will trigger ipvX_forward
+- Any packet towards 10.0.0.3 or 2001:db8:1234::3 will be forwarded through eth3 and will trigger ipvX_forward
-- Any packet towards 10.0.0.4 or 2001:db8:1234::4 needs to be forwarded through eth2 and will trigger ipvX_forward
+- Any packet towards 10.0.0.4 or 2001:db8:1234::4 will be forwarded through eth2 and will trigger ipvX_forward

 ## S2 rules
 ### S2 consensus